Fulwing/Weather/README.md

 2. Register a domain:
    - Choose the domain you'd like to have.
    - Follow the steps to buy your domain.
+   - Registering the domain may take some time, so please be patient and wait for the process to complete.

 3. After purchasing, go to **Hosted Zones**:
    - Click on your hosted zone (your domain name).